methane/methane.github.io-src/content/posts/welcome-to-pymysql-zzzeek.md

 Despite I'm not a good document/test writer, I have some experience of high performance Python and asynchronous I/O programming.
 So I want to improve PyMySQL with Mike and OpenStack.

 On the other hand, I have some ideas about improving mysqlclient-python: Support new async APIs in MariaDB's connectors, use ctypes or cffi to improve performance on PyPy.
-But I have enough time.
+But I don't have enough time.
 So I decided not doing them in foreseeable future.
 It doesn't means mysqlclient-python is deprecated.
 It will be stable MySQL driver as it has so far.